Close Menu

 This one may feel a little direct, but it lets your parents know that you’re planning ahead so you can take care of them in the way they want.

-Almost 90% of people over the age of 65 want to continue living in their own home as they age, according to AARP.
+Almost 90% of people over the age of 65 want to continue living in their own home as they age, as reported by AARP.
 However, it has been reported that more than 20% of people over the age of 85 require help with basic daily activities (e.g., bathing, dressing), and 42% of Americans over 55 will develop dementia at some point.

 Incapacity can be a tough topic to bring up, but someday you and your parents may be very glad you did.
 If one of your parents starts showing either mental or physical signs of incapacity, you don’t want to have to force them to move against their will.
 By discussing this openly with them before the fact, you increase the chances of everyone being on the same page.